CEDERI-MADIMBA - DEMOCRATIC REPUBLIC OF CONGO

 “We must firstly rely on our own means; overseas support is only for strengthening our intervention capacity.
 To our human potential, we can add CEDERI-Madimba’s patrimony: extensive land, buildings, houses and equipment.
 Our strategy is rooted in the fact that rural communities can find their own solutions for health promotion activities by becoming aware of the problems and health hazards that exist in their environment.”

 CEDERI-Madimba provides much of its own finance through agriculture and income generated through reforestation and health activities.
 It has also been highly successful in encouraging local government to match SD donations with some local inputs: the health centre now has a medical doctor provided by the government, since the premises have been upgraded by SD Britain and others.
-But CEDERI-Madimba still needs some external supports to maximize its efforts on behalf of the rural poor.
+But CEDERI-Madimba still needs some external supports to maximise its efforts on behalf of the rural poor.